Warne, North Carolina: Utilities

 Electricity for Warne (and all of Clay County) is provided by Blue Ridge Mountain Electric Membership Corporation, a member-owned cooperative located in Young Harris, GA.
 Blue Ridge Mountain EMC purchases wholesale electricity from the Tennessee Valley Authority (TVA), and distributes it in Towns, Union, and Fannin counties in Georgia, and Clay and Cherokee counties in North Carolina.

 Natural gas is supplied by Piedmont Gas, which serves over 1 million customers in North and South Carolina and Tennessee.
 In 2004 the company formed the Piedmont Natural Gas Foundation and has since invested over 4 million dollars in the various communities it serves.

 Industrial and personal waste is landfilled.

 Healthcare

-Murphy Medical Center, located in Murphy, sports 57 hospital beds and a 120-bed nursing home.
+Erlanger Western Carolina Hospital, located in Peachtree, sports 57 hospital beds and a 120-bed nursing home.